 UW–Madison Undergraduate*

-With program approval, up to 7 credits from UW–Madison numbered 400 or above can be counted toward the minimum graduate degree credit requirement.
-Up to 7 credits of E C E courses numbered 700 or above can be counted toward the minimum graduate coursework (50%) requirement.
+With program approval, UW–Madison courses numbered 400 or above can be counted toward the minimum graduate degree credit requirement.
+E C E courses numbered 700 or above can be counted toward the minimum graduate coursework (50%) requirement.
 No credits can be counted toward the minimum graduate residence credit requirement.
 Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 UW–Madison University Special

-With program approval, students are allowed to count up to 9 credits of coursework numbered 400 or above taken as a UW–Madison University Special student toward the minimum graduate residence credit requirement, and the minimum graduate degree credit requirement.
-Courses numbered 700 or above taken as a UW–Madison Special student toward the minimum graduate coursework (50%) requirement.
+With program approval, students are allowed to count coursework numbered 400 or above, taken as a UW–Madison University Special student, toward the minimum graduate residence credit requirement, and the minimum graduate degree credit requirement.
+Courses numbered 700 or above taken as a UW–Madison Special student can count toward the minimum graduate coursework (50%) requirement.
 Coursework earned five or more years prior to admission is not allowed to satisfy requirements.

 Probation